cchndl/secop-site/source/spec/protocol.rst

   < done t1:stop [null,{"t":1505396349.743}]

+.. _error-reply:

 Error Reply
 ~~~~~~~~~~~

 Contains an error class from the list below as its second item (the specifier).
-The third item of the message is an `Error report`_, containing the request message
+The third item of the message is an :ref:`error-report`, containing the request message
 (minus line endings) as a string in its first element, a (short) human readable text
 as its second element.
 The third element is a JSON-Object, containing possibly
 implementation specific information about the error (stack dump etc.).